 B and T-cell lymphomas are cancers of the lymphatic system.
 The lymphatic system forms part of the immune system.
 It contains specialised white blood cells called lymphocytes that help protect the body from infection and disease.
 Lymphomas arise when developing B and T-lymphocytes undergo a malignant change, and multiply in an uncontrolled way.
 These abnormal lymphocytes, called lymphoma cells, form collections of cancer cells called tumours, in lymph nodes (glands) and other parts of the body.

-What are the common sub types of non-Hodgkin lymphoma?
+What are common sub types of non-Hodgkin lymphoma?

 Diffuse large B-cell lymphoma

 Each year in Australia around 4000 people are diagnosed with a type of B-cell or T-cell lymphoma making them the most common type of blood cancer diagnosed.
 Overall, they represent the sixth most common type of cancer in men, and the fifth most common type of cancer in women.

 Who gets non-Hodgkin lymphoma?